b-fuze/modocc/README.md

-# Modocc
+# modocc
-Modocc (wip) is a client-side documentation framework
+modocc (wip) is a client-side documentation framework

 ## Install
 ```